Therapy for young adults, teens, & adults in Millcreek, Utah

 A woman with blonde hair and glasses smiling outdoors in front of green leafy bushes, wearing a floral shirt and a dark jacket.

-Mary Hornsby, LMHC
+Mary Hornsby, LCMHC

 Counseling Philosophy

-We work with clients navigating:
+We work with children, teens, young adults, adults, and families navigating:

-• Anxiety, stress, and emotional overwhelm
+• Anxiety, chronic stress, and emotional overwhelm

 • Trauma, PTSD, and nervous system dysregulation